oVirt/ovirt-site/source/develop/release-management/features/virt/headless-vm.html.md

 #### Backend

-No new property was added to the VM and marking a VM as Headless is done by using existing properties.
+No new property was added to the VM object and marking a VM as Headless is done by using existing properties.
 In case of Headless VM / Template / Pool / Instance Type:

-1. The VM (VMStatic object) is set the defaultDisplayType property to "none" value.
+1. The VM (VMStatic object) set the defaultDisplayType property to "none" value.

-2. The VM (VMDynamic object) is set the graphicsInfos property (spice_port, spice_ip, vnc_port, vnc_ip, spice_tls_port etc) to null values.
+2. The VM (VMDynamic object) set the graphicsInfos property (spice_port, spice_ip, vnc_port, vnc_ip, spice_tls_port etc) to null values.

 3. All Video and graphic devices are removed for that VM.